 2.2.1 Equipment, materials:

-Dental car seat machine, ultrasonic bone cutting machine, open sinus lift.
+Dental car seat machine, ultrasonic bone cutting machine, external sinus lift toolkit.

-Bone (pelvic bone or bones in the mouth) combined with bone and synthetic material HA & β tricanxium phosphate.
+Bone (pelvic bone or bones in the mouth) combined with the fellow bone and synthetic material HA & β tricalcium phosphate.

 Self-absorbing collagen membrane Salvin oralmem®absorbable collagen membrane.

 Length: 10-14mm, diameter 3.5-4mm

 Open an oval sinusoidal window on the side of the sinus in case of needing to lift the sinus including 4 teeth from the first small molar to the 7th molar, opening two windows, one small first molar and one large first molar, keeping the bone between the two sinus windows to increase the rigidity of the lateral wall and the maturity of the grafted bone.

 Using a Tungsten round drill bit and a slow-speed drill, combined with an ultrasonic bone cutter to open the sinus window to speed up work and reduce the risk of perforation, then use a hand-held instrument to lift the sinus membrane( the tool always contact with sinus wall when lifting the sinus membrane).
 Open the window so that the wall is 3mm deep at the bottom of the sinus cavity for easy viewing in the sinus cavity and to retain bone grafts.
 The sinusoidal bone filling according to technical requirements.

 The implant placement is smaller than the implant diameter and uses a threaded implant, manny infinitesimal threads in the abundant, roughen the implant surface to increase the pressure to the abutment to create the initial stable sense.
 Implant placement is marked by surgical gut.
 Get collagen membrane.
 Retrofitting the flap.